gohugoio/hugo/content/en/getting-started/usage.md

 This generates your website to the `public/` directory by default, although you can customize the output directory in your [site configuration][config] by changing the `publishDir` field.

-The site Hugo renders into `public/` is ready to be deployed to your web server:
+The command `hugo` renders your site into `public/` dir and is ready to be deployed to your web server:

 ```
 hugo